 Here is an example of what a curve-fitted plot looks like.
 You can see more examples in the DATA/CURVE FIT folder.

-Figure 15-4 Transient plot with two curve fits
+Figure 15-4 Transient plot with two curve fits Measurements Window

-Measurements Window

-The Measurements window, which is accessed from the Scope menu, displays the results of .MEASURE statements and also of selected performance functions.
+The Measurements window, which is accessed from the Scope menu, displays the results of .measure and performance functions.

 It looks like this: